Home » Email & Online Copyright

 The Process Matters

-Emails, Graphics or Text — No Matter
+Emails, Graphics, or Text — No Matter

-Too many think the web is too big for copyright holders to find out.
-Believe that at your own peril.
-That’s a misnomer.
-There are in fact ways to track your content and images.
+There are ways to track your content and images.
 I discover swiped images and content of mine all the time.
-I then do not hesitate to file DMCA complaints with all their providers (Domain Registrar, CDN, Web Host).
+I do not hesitate to file DMCA complaints with all their providers (Domain Registrar, CDN, Web Host).

 The bottom line is you do not use, post, forward or copy anything created by someone else without their permission to do so.